podio/podio-objc-platform/index.md

 #import <PodioPlatformKit/PodioPlatformKit.h>
 {% endhighlight %}

-Additionally, to make the PodioPlatformKit API easier to work with in Swift, download and drag the [PodioPlatformKitExtension.swift]() file into your project.
+Additionally, to make the PodioPlatformKit API easier to work with in Swift, download and drag the [PodioKitExtensions.swift](https://github.com/podio/podio-objc-core/blob/master/PodioKitCore/Swift/PodioKitExtensions.swift) file into your project.
 This file extends a few common classes in PodioPlatformKit with additional type information, making them easier to work with from Swift.

 ## Using PodioPlatformKit